glitchgod0/rock-band-1-deluxe/README.md

 This Repo contains everything you need to build an ark for Rock Band 1 Deluxe for PS3 or Xbox 360.

+### **WARNING: RB1DX is in a very early stage.
+Expect bugs and broken things.
+Also, setup is very different on both platforms compared to the other Deluxe projects.**

 ## Features

 ### Quality of Life